Gavin Adcock: Music career

 Adcock started writing songs in high school, but it was not until a knee injury during spring football in 2021 that he fully shifted his focus to music.
 While recovering, he released his first single "Ain't No Cure", officially kicking off his music career.
 He signed with Warner Music Nashville and is managed by Red Light Management.
 His breakout hit, "A Cigarette", has achieved over 150 million streams.
 In 2024, he released his debut album, Actin' Up Again.

 Personal life

 In May 2025, Adcock was arrested in Wilson County, Tennessee, for reckless driving and having an open container of alcohol.
 He was released on a $1,000 bond.
 He was also arrested in 2023 for driving with a suspended license.

-In June 2025, Adcock criticized Beyoncé during a concert for her album Cowboy Carter topping the country charts, claiming it "ain't country music" and arguing that lifelong country artists should not have to compete with pop stars.
+In June 2025, during one of his concerts, Adcock criticized Beyoncé and her album Cowboy Carter for topping the country charts, claiming it "ain't country music" and arguing that lifelong country artists should not have to compete with pop stars.
 His comments sparked debate over genre boundaries and inclusivity.
 Beyoncé did not respond publicly, while Adcock later defended his remarks on social media, saying he respected her but stood by his views on country music authenticity.